 The IBC lists Residential (Group R) occupancies in Section 310.
 Group R contains four subcategories.
 Group R-1 includes hotels, motels and boarding houses; Group R-2 includes apartments, dormitories, live/work units, timeshare properties and nontransient hotels, motels and boarding houses.
-Group R-3 includes single-and two-family dwellings, adult and child day care facilities with less than six occupants receiving care and congregate living facilities-transient (10 or fewer occupants) and nontransient (16 or fewer occupants) and lodging houses (five or fewer guest rooms) are allowed to be constructed in accordance with the IRC.
-Group R-4 includes residential care and assisted living facilities for 6 to 16 clients.
+Group R-3 includes single- and two-family dwellings, adult and child day care facilities with less than six occupants receiving care and congregate living facilities transient (10 or fewer occupants) and nontransient (16 or fewer occupants) and lodging houses (five or fewer guest rooms and 10 or fewer occupants) are classified as Group R-3 or are allowed to be constructed in accordance with the IRC.
+Group R-4 includes residential care and assisted living facilities for 6 to 16 clients who reside for 24 or more hours.
 Group R-4 occupancies are further broken into two conditions: Condition 1 where all occupants are capable of responding to an emergency without assistance and Condition 2 where limited assistance may be necessary for any single occupant.